Hi and welcome to the course.

 I’ve been using the term current working directory very informally up until now, but now we’re going to see what it means.

 We have this information over here which is before our prompt and that tells us where we are currently standing.
-That is called your current working directory.
+This is called your current working directory.
 Sometimes depending on the shell that you’re in this might not be visible over here, and you might lose track of where you are.

-If that’s the case you can hit a command pwd which is print working directory and you will be told where exactly in your current file system you’re standing.
+If that’s the case you can hit a command pwd which is print working directory and you will be told exactly where in your current file system you’re standing.

 Even if you can’t see this one over here, you can simply hit pwd and you will be shown where you are, so let’s go ahead and create a file now.
 We’re going to say touch – touch essentially means create a new file if it doesn’t already exist – and give it a name.
 This is going to be hello.txt, so we’re going to touch hello.txt.
 If you ls you can see that this hello.txt has been created.